Skip to main content

 }

-“If the database fails, the service should switch to read cache and return stale data with degraded response times.”
+Form hypothesis: Predict how the system should behave under failure.
+For example: “If the primary database fails, the service should switch to the read replica and return stale data with degraded but acceptable response times.”

 Core Chaos Engineering Principles